 Confidentiality ensures that information is not disclosed to unauthorised individuals or organisations.
 Confidentiality can be breached should someone manage to 'hack' into a system, or if a user is working on a laptop and allows someone to read the information on the screen.
 The security specialist will work with the network manager to ensure that appropriate controls are in place to restrict access to information.
 By having appropriate controls, the organisation ensures that the integrity of the data is not compromised.
 The organisation needs to create a balance between the need to protect information security, with the need to have open access and information exchange to facilitate service delivery to their clients.
 Information needs to be made available whenever staff require it.

 The security specialist will also work with the policy officer in developing policies that that provide users with guidelines that assist in ensuring information is stored and accessed in a safe way.

-A security specialist exhibits capabilities in line with the Skills Framework for the Information Age (SFIA) and the Queensland Public Service Workforce Capability Success Profile.
+A security specialist exhibits a combination of capabilities from the Skills Framework for the Information Age (SFIA) and from the Queensland Public Service Leadership competencies for Queensland Framework.

 Within the SFIA profile, the security specialist has level 5 capabilities, i.e. ensures and advises on the skills outlined below.